RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Request Portal API

-The Request Portal is a software built on top of the Request Protocol that allows third party software to easily integrate Request, all the private keys to create requests and perform actions to them are stored by Request and can be managed through OAuth.
-The Request Portal API is an API built on top of the Request Portal.
+Request Portal is an API built on top of the Request Protocol that allows third party software to easily integrate Request.
+It also provide extra features, not available through direct usage of the Request Protocol, like private key management, OAuth authentication, and better performance.

 ## Request Client